 Required and Qualifying Courses1

 A minimum of 16 units in qualifying courses is required for completion of the IP Concentration.
 Students must take the minimum number of units noted in each category below.
 Units taken beyond the maximum for the category will not count for concentration purposes, although they will count toward the JD degree.
 Only some of these courses satisfy the Patent and Technology Sub-Concentrationii.
 Courses in italics and other qualifying courses may be offered in future years.
+See the endnotes for further information.

 Core Courses (5-9 units)iii